pingcap/docs-tidb-operator/en/enable-tls-between-components.md

     In `cert-manager`, the Certificate resource represents the certificate interface.
 This certificate is issued and updated by the ClusterIssuer created in Step 2.

-    According to [Enable TLS Authentication | TiDB Documentation](https://pingcap.com/docs/stable/how-to/secure/enable-tls-between-components/), each component needs a server-side certificate, and all components need a common client-side certificate for their clients.
+    According to [Enable TLS Authentication | TiDB Documentation](https://pingcap.com/docs/stable/how-to/secure/enable-tls-between-components/), each component needs a server-side certificate, and all components need a shared client-side certificate for their clients.

     - PD